 ~Bill Morgan, Jr.

+Learn to ice skate.
 Minnesota and ice skating are a natural combination.
 When I was a child, as soon as the lakes would freeze over, we would grab shovels in one hand and skates in the other and off we would go to clear an area for skating.
 Of course, the state is amply supplied with both indoor and outdoor rinks as well for skaters who want to make a try for the Olympics or just simply experience the thrills and spills of this wonderful winter activity.

-Check out this list of winter sports to find more ways to enjoy year-round Minnesota winter activities.
+Check out this complete list of winter sports to find more ways to enjoy year-round Minnesota winter activities.